jh3y/sike/README.md

 	sike -i 45m -b 2

 ##under the hood
-sike is very lightweight and just uses commander, colors and moment to provide its service.
+sike is very lightweight and uses commander, colors and moment to provide its service.

 ##contributing
 As sike is in its infancy, any input and suggestions are much appreciated.
 If this is a tool you think you could find useful, please let me know how it could be improved.
 For me personally, the interval option is the most useful but others might want a different option or more logging provided.
 So, please post an issue if you have anything!